National survey

-The Liechtenstein cadastral survey is based on the Swiss cadastral survey.
-The Civil Engineering and Geoinformation Office and the Federal Office of Topography swisstopo have concluded a cooperation agreement that obliges swisstopo, in cooperation with the Civil Engineering and Geoinformation Office, to create and maintain the national survey on Liechtenstein territory in accordance with the same quality guidelines as in Switzerland.
+The Liechtenstein national survey is based on the national survey of Switzerland.
+The Office of Civil Engineering and Geoinformation and the Federal Office of Topography swisstopo have concluded a cooperation agreement which obliges swisstopo, in cooperation with the Office of Civil Engineering and Geoinformation, to create and maintain the national survey on Liechtenstein territory in accordance with the same quality guidelines as in Switzerland.
 This ensures the availability of high-quality land surveying bases and products on Liechtenstein territory as well.

-Liechtenstein is based on the global and local reference systems of the Swiss national survey.
+Liechtenstein relies on the global and local reference systems of the Swiss national survey.
 Thanks to a precisely defined transition to the global systems, precise positioning is possible with the modern local reference systems.

 Bezugssysteme